ViceduCoders/ViceduCoders/README.md

 ## About me 🚀
-🎓 I am currently finishing my degree in Computer Systems Engineering.
+👨‍🎓 Finishing my degree in Computer Systems Engineering.
-💡 Passionate about Programming, Full-Stack Development, and Data Science.
+💻 Passionate about Full-Stack Development, Programming, and Data Science.
-🧠 Constantly learning new technologies.
+📚 Continuously learning, exploring and applying new technologies.
-⚡ I use technology creatively and love solving real-world problems.
+🚀 I enjoy leveraging technology in innovative ways to solve real-world challenges.
+🛠️ I currently work as a Systems Administrator and DBA.